 Bishop McKnight served as chaplain at Newman University in Wichita from 2000 to 2001, where at the same time he was an adjunct professor of theology and visiting scholar at the university’s Bishop Gerber Institute of Catholic Studies.
 In 2001, he earned a Doctor of Sacred Theology, also from the Pontifical Athenaeum of St. Anselm, and wrote a dissertation on the permanent diaconate.

 He later taught liturgy and homiletics at the Pontifical College Josephinum seminary from 2003 to 2008, where he also served as director of liturgy, dean of students, director of formation in the school of theology, and vice-president for development and alumni relations.

 From 2010 to 2015, he served in Washington, D.C., as executive director of the U.S. Conference of Catholic Bishops’ (USCCB) Secretariat for Clergy, Consecrated Life and Vocations.

 Bishop McKnight also holds a Bachelor of Science degree in biochemistry from the University of Dallas.
-He most recently was the pastor at the Church of the Magdalen in Wichita, Kansas.
+Prior to his appointment as bishop, he was the pastor at the Church of the Magdalen in Wichita, Kansas.

-(You can find many articles recently written about Bishop McKnight here.)
+(You can find many background articles about Bishop McKnight, written in the months prior to his ordination, here.)